Pedroophss/RoyalLib/readme.md

 4. Understanding the **Web**

-## The project Royal Library
+## The Project Royal Library

 Royal Library was a project conceived to bring books to anyone in the world free of charge!
-Besides this honored task, pass in this assessment would be great too :)
+Besides this honored task, passing this assessment would be great too :)

 ## Setup and Running

-The [web](#web), [database](#database) and the [server](#server) sections are for you work on a dev environment the section [compose](#compose-everything-together) it's to just run the project
+The [web](#web), [database](#database) and the [server](#server) sections are for you to be able to work on a development environment.
+The section [compose](#compose-everything-together) it's to just run the project

+**OBS:** The compose containers uses the same doors as the development ones, so pay attention to choose either one

 ### Web

-1. Check if you have node installed, running: `node -v`.
+1. Check if you have node installed (version must be greater than v14), running: `node -v`.
 Should return something like v00.00.00, if you did not received this [install node](https://nodejs.org/en/download/)
 2. Check if you have yarn installed, running: `yarn -v`.
 Should return something similar to the node command, if not, [install yarn](https://classic.yarnpkg.com/en/docs/getting-started)
-3. Go to the folder web
+3. Go to the web folder
 4. Run `yarn`
 5. Run `yarn dev`
 6. Open the [Royal Library](http://localhost:5173/) in your browser

-&emsp; **OBS:** The page will not work! because you need the server  and the database running to everything works as expected.
+&emsp; **OBS:** **The page will not work!** because you need the server and the database running to everything works as expected.

 ---

 ### Database

-This project is using the Microsoft SQL Server.
+This project uses the Microsoft SQL Server.
-You can have installed an entire server on your machin or running one using docker.
+You can install the MSSQL entire server on your machine or run it using docker.

 To run on docker:

-Check if you have docker installed running: `docker -v` should returning something like:
+Check if you have docker installed running: `docker -v` should return something like:

 > Docker version 20.10.21, build baeda1f